jtashiro/nano3-rest-api/README.md

 # nano3-rest-api
-REST API for Canaan Avalon Nano3 miner
+simple REST API implemented in shell script to control the Canaan Avalon Nano3 miner.

-# Works on Linux and MacOS
+Works on Linux and MacOS.

-# depends on
+depends on:
-openssl
+* openssl
-curl
+* curl